CalebLehman/cse5542-final/planning/README.md

 Each knot will be placed on one of several pedestals and the user will be able to walk around the scene and view the knots.

-### Requirements
+### Goals

-The full requirements for the project can be found [here](http://web.cse.ohio-state.edu/~shen.94/5542/Site/Lab5.html) or [here](../assignment/assignment.html) (local copy).
+The full goals for the project can be found [here](http://web.cse.ohio-state.edu/~shen.94/5542/Site/Lab5.html) or [here](../assignment/assignment.html) (local copy).
-The following is a summary of the requirements for the final project.
+The following is a summary of the goals for the final project.
 The following sections detail how my project addresses them.

 - [ ] [Texture mapping on a surface](#texture-mapping)